flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 ![System Configuration.](bios/options.jpg){.tabs-nested-last title="Options"}

-The shell features some practical sections which allow performing day-to-day operations, like manipulating the saves of the memory card.
-It also provides some exceptional options, like changing the current video mode.
+The shell is composed of multiple user interfaces for managing typical operations, like manipulating the save data stored in the memory card or altering the clock.
+It also provides some advanced options, like changing the current video mode.

+### Updatability

+The BIOS is indeed stored within read-only memory, but that didn't stop Sony from amending it after leaving the factory.
+You see, behind the scenes, the BIOS left two doors open for future alterations:

+- Applications (games and `OSDSYS`) can **monkey patch the kernel routines at runtime** [@operating_system-kpatch].
+Both the official SDK and the unofficial 'ps2sdk' made extensive use of this, as Sony's engineers subsequently discovered their Kernel to be riddled with bugs (_pun intended_).
+- **`EELOAD` will look for an updated `OSDSYS` binary stored in the Memory Card and/or the HDD** [@operating_system-israelson].
+Sony relied on this to add a DVD movie player and HDD support, as none of these drivers were bundled in the earlier revisions of this console.
+  - These updates were distributed in installation discs that came with the console or the HDD kit (part of the Final Fantasy XI box set).
+  - Unlike the Kernel, which has to be backwards compatible with old SDKs, follow-up revisions of the console shipped previous updates in the BIOS ROM.
+  - To control distribution, binaries must be signed with **Data Encryption Standard** (DES) [@operating_system-kelftool], a symmetric encryption system, using keys only known by Sony (in theory).
+Additionally, the binaries must be stored in a storage device with MagicGate support.

+In any case, Sony eventually removed the second method in late PS2 models (with a BIOS version `2.30`).
+I presume they realised it added up to the attack surface.

 ## Games

 It is unprecedented the level of popularity this system achieved during the noughties, at the end of its lifespan (2013, after 13 years!) the game library was filled with 1850 titles [@games-antista].

 ![Mr Moskeeto (2001).
 Whenever someone argues about the abundance of PS2 games, I remember this one.](mr_moskeeto.jpg){.open-float}

 What happened here is really impressive.
-The PS2 doesn't have a 'programmer-friendly' architecture, (as seen from the perspective of a PC programmer) yet with such an amount of games developed, I too wonder if there were more factors involved (such as 'licensing reliefs', low distribution costs, cost of development, small form factor and so on).
+The PS2 doesn't have a 'programmer-friendly' architecture, (as seen from the perspective of a PC programmer) yet with such an amount of games developed, I too wonder if there were more factors involved (such as 'licensing reliefs', low distribution costs, cost of development, small form factor and what not).

 {.close-float}